 Current Project Readiness: This category is additive.
 Points are earned for each satisfied readiness stage at the time applications are submitted.

-Right of Way (All easements and titles) applies where no ROW is needed for the project or where all ROW has been acquired/dedicated).
-Right of Way (all offers issued) applies where offers have been made for every parcel where acquisition is required and/or offers of dedication have been received by the jurisdiction.
-Final Design (PS&E) applies where the jurisdiction's City engineer or other authorized person has approved the final design.
-Preliminary design (35% level) will require certification from the City Engineer and is subject to verification.
-Environmental Approvals applies where all environmental clearances have been obtained on the project.
+- Right_of_Way (All easements and titles) -applies where no ROW_right-of-way is needed for the project or where all ROW right-of-way has been acquired/dedicated. - Right-of-Way (all offers issued) -applies where offers have been made for every parcel where acquisition is required and/or offers of dedication have been received by the jurisdiction. - Final Design (PS&E) applies where the jurisdiction's City engineer or other authorized person has approved the final design. - Preliminary design (35% percent level) will require certification from the City Engineer and is subject to verification. - Environmental Approvals applies where all environmental clearances have been obtained on the project.